skullernet/q2pro/INSTALL.md

 Cross-compiling Q2PRO for Windows is also possible, see the MinGW-w64 section below.

-Q2PRO client requires libSDL 1 or 2 for video and sound output.
+Q2PRO client requires libSDL 2 for video and sound output.
 Both client and dedicated server require zlib support for full compatibility at network protocol level.
 The rest of dependencies are optional.